bThink-BGU/StateSpaceMapper/README.md

 Otherwise, you can follow the example of [GOALExporter](src/main/java/il/ac/bgu/cs/bp/statespacemapper/jgrapht/exports/GOALExporter.java).

 The writers can configure the format/text of each node and edge, and to define the overall format of the output file.

+## Getting all possible traces
+You can generate a set of all possible traces, see [SpaceMapperCliRunner.java](src/main/java/il/ac/bgu/cs/bp/statespacemapper/SpaceMapperCliRunner.java).

+**Warning:** the list of all possible traces may grow exponentially in the graph depth.
+Consider limiting the maximum traces length.